Sentry Page Protection

 As such, historically both serve a useful purpose in a balanced portfolio.

-Global aggregate bonds posted a gain of +0.19% over the past week.
-They have been rangebound since Nov 2022 but closed above the range this week.
+Global aggregate bonds posted a loss of -0.13% over the past week.
+They have remained rangebound since Jul/2024 and closed the week above the 52 week moving average.

 U.S. 10 year Treasury Yield